EliahKagan/subaudit/README.md

 down.

 This library provides a higher-level interface that allows listeners to be subscribed to specific audit events, and unsubscribed from them.
-It also provides [context managers](#basic-usage) for using that interface with a convenient notation that ensures the listener is unsubscribed.
+It provides [context managers](#basic-usage) for using that interface with a convenient notation that ensures the listener is unsubscribed.
 The context managers are reentrant—you can nest `with`-statements that listen to events.
 By default, a single audit hook is used for any number of events and listeners.

 The primary use case for this library is in writing test code.